Generate and send year-end tax statements/receipts

 If you clicked the Send email button, you will be taken to the email builder, which allows you to create and send an email from within LGL:

 Upload your Word letter file

-To upload your Word letter file into your mailing, click on the Upload new file button and browse for the file.
+To upload your Microsoft Word letter file into your mailing, click on the Upload new file button and browse for the file.
 Please be sure to leave the "Template" selection set to "Custom MS Word" if you are uploading a Word document as your letter template.

 To see how your letter will look, click the Preview button.
 This will show you a preview of the first 5 letters in your mailing.
 If anything is amiss, you can revise the letter and then click the Preview button again to check the results of your revision.
 Lather, rinse, and repeat until the preview looks the way you want.

 If you are using a simple LGL letter, the data from your LGL database will be merged into the content in the Letter Content pane in the mailing builder to generate your letters.You can either use the example merge fields and content provided, or you can type your own.
 To add a merge field from the list provided to the right of the Letter Content pane, click on the name of the merge field: